top of page

 Meet the Team

-Katie Joyce – Live In Care Manager
+Katie Joyce – Care Manager

 I joined the management team after working with Amily Homecare initially as a carer.
 Prior to this, I had been in a senior role within a care home.
 I have a true passion for working with more vulnerable clients including those with dementia and people at the end of their life - and take huge pride in knowing I have made a difference to someone’s day.
 I approach my work treating people how I would expect my parents to be cared for by showing dignity, respect and providing the quality of care they deserve.
-I have built strong relationships with all of our clients and am looking forward to growing the live in care service with the same care, compassion and commitment.
+I have built strong relationships with all of our clients and am looking forward to growing the care service with the same care, compassion and commitment.

 Rebecca Seal - Operations & Training Director